Teresa Ribera

+Teresa Ribera Rodríguez ([teˈɾesa riˈβeɾa]; born 19 May 1969) is a Spanish jurist, civil servant, academic, and politician.
+Since 2024, she has served as the First Executive Vice-President of the European Commission for a Clean, Just, and Competitive Transition in the second von der Leyen Commission.

-Teresa Ribera Rodríguez (born 19 May 1969) is a Spanish jurist, university professor, and politician who has served as the Minister for the Ecological Transition of Spain since 2018, after Prime Minister Pedro Sánchez coming into power following the successful no-confidence motion against Mariano Rajoy.
-In 2020, she was appointed Fourth Deputy Prime Minister and in 2021 she was promoted to Third Deputy Prime Minister.
+Ribera previously held the position of Minister for the Ecological Transition of Spain from 2018, following Prime Minister Pedro Sánchez's rise to power after a successful no-confidence vote against Mariano Rajoy.
+In 2020, she was appointed Fourth Deputy Prime Minister, and in 2021, she was promoted to Third Deputy Prime Minister.

-Between 2008 and 2011 Ribera held the position of Secretary of State for Climate Change in the second administration of Prime Minister José Luis Rodríguez Zapatero.
-Between 2014 and 2018, she was director of the Institute of Sustainable Development and International Relations, based in Paris.
+Earlier in her career, from 2005 to 2008, Ribera served as Director of the Spanish Office of Climate Change.
+From 2008 to 2011, she served as Secretary of State for Climate Change during the second administration of Prime Minister José Luis Rodríguez Zapatero.
+Between 2014 and 2018, she was Director of the Institute for Sustainable Development and International Relations (IDDRI) in Paris.

 Early years and education

-Ribera graduated from the Complutense University of Madrid with a degree in legal studies, with further studies at the Center for Constitutional Studies attaining her another degree in constitutional law and political science.
+Ribera was born on 19 May 1969 in Madrid.
+She graduated with a Bachelor of Laws from the Complutense University of Madrid in 1992, with further studies at the Center for Constitutional Studies attaining her another degree in constitutional law and political science.

 Early career

 Ribera belongs to the Superior Body of Civil Administrators of the State of which she has been a surplus official since 2012.
-Ribera has been an associate professor of the Department of Public Law and Philosophy of Law at the Autonomous University of Madrid.
+Ribera has been an adjunct professor of the Department of Public Law and Philosophy of Law at the Autonomous University of Madrid.

 Ribera has held various technical positions in public administration, such as the position of Chief of Coordination of the Ministry of Development and of Technical Adviser in the Cabinet of the Assistant Secretary for the Environment and Head of the Compliance and Development area.
 Between 2004 and 2008 she was general director of the Office of Climate Change and between 2008 and 2011 she assumed the Secretary of State for Climate Change (in the Ministry of Agriculture and Fisheries, Food and Environment) during the government of president José Luis Rodríguez Zapatero.